Freddv2/rapid-dynamodb/README.md

 # rapid-dynamodb
-Example lightweight DynamoDB integration that limits AWS Lambda cold starts for Java.
-It is pure-Java8 implementation without third-part libraries that increases fat JAR size and cold starts time.
+Lightweight DynamoDB client that minimize AWS Lambda cold starts for Java.
+It is pure-Java11 implementation without third-part libraries that increases fat JAR size and cold starts time.

+The library is forked from https://github.com/rjozefowicz/rapid-dynamodb which was the jdk 8 version with small modifications.

 It uses DynamoDB Low-Level API described on https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations_Amazon_DynamoDB.html